workadventure/workadventure/map-storage/README.md

 If S3 related environment variables are found, map-storage will default to S3.
 Otherwise, the `STORAGE_DIRECTORY` environment variable is used to find the root directory of the maps.

+Note: in the Docker image, the `STORAGE_DIRECTORY` defaults to `/maps` at the root of the container.

 Take a look at `src/Enum/EnvironmentVariables.ts` for a complete list of supported configuration parameters.

 ### Configuring authentication